ProfMikeWood/ocean_modeling_book/_sources/getting_started/setting_up_python_and_jupyter.md

 Finally, configure your environment to use in a jupyter notebook.

-On maachine running MacOS use:
+On machine running MacOS use:

 ```
 python3 -m ipykernel install --user --name=cs185c